 Compare to the National Park Tundra Wilderness Tour and you'll see that this trip goes almost twice as far into the park, and includes a great lunch and an activity at an exclusive lodge.
 And the Tundra Wilderness Tour doesn't even get to Eielson Visitor Center, Muldrow Glacier, Wonder Lake or Kantishna.

-Experience grizzly bear tours in ways you have never imagined!
+For those on the Silver or Gold level you will experience grizzly bear tours in ways you have never imagined!
 Fly to the best locations in the world for Alaska bear viewing & photography – Katmai National Park and Lake Clark National Park.
 On the grizzly bear tours (actually brown bears) you’ll be watching bears mating, fishing, clamming, playing and raising their cubs.
 This is a trip that will become one of your favorite memories.

 Explore the whales, wildlife, and glaciers of Kenai Fjords National Park on a stable catamaran.
 More time on the water allows the captain to seek out the best wildlife viewing opportunities in the area.
 Visit 1-2 active tidewater glaciers.
 Cruise with a National Park Ranger.
 Enjoy the excellent Alaska Salmon & Prime Rib Buffet while you cruise.
 This tour is one that we will work with each of you to choose the best length.
 Some people love being on the water and will want to do a longer cruise while others would prefer fewer hours.